-- 1. On the Main tab, click Local Traffic > Pools.
-The Pool List screen opens. - 2.
-Click Create.
-The New Pool screen opens. - 3.
-In the Name field, type a unique name for the pool. - 4.
-For the Health Monitors setting, in the Available list, select a monitor type, and click << to move the monitor to the Active list.
+1. On the Main tab, click Local Traffic > Pools.
+The Pool List screen opens.

+- 3. In the Name field, type a unique name for the pool. - For the Health Monitors setting, in the Available list, select a monitor type, and click << to move the monitor to the Active list.